‘We’, ‘us’ and ‘our’ refer to the following entities and their related bodies corporates:

 WHY WE COLLECT YOUR PERSONAL INFORMATION

-We collect and receive personal information for the purposes of assessing your application for finance and managing that finance.
+We collect, use, hold and disclose your personal information for the purposes of assessing your application for finance and managing that finance.
 We may also collect your personal information for the purposes of direct marketing and managing our relationship with you.
-From time to time we may offer other products and services.
+From time to time, we may offer other products and services.

 HOW DO WE COLLECT YOUR PERSONAL INFORMATION?

-Where reasonable and practical we will collect your personal information directly from you.
-We may also collect your personal information from credit reporting bodies and from finance brokers and other people such as accountants and lawyers.
+Where reasonable and practical, we will collect your personal information directly from you.
+We may collect information about you that is publicly available, for example from public registers or social media, or made available by third parties.
+We may also collect your personal information from credit reporting bodies, mortgage and finance brokers, accountants and lawyers.

 DO WE DISCLOSE YOUR PERSONAL INFORMATION?